Estimation and Inference for High Dimensional Factor Model with Regime Switching: Simulations

 Regime pattern 4 is a Markov process randomly generated with transition probabilities $Q_{11}^{0}=0.95$ and $Q_{22}^{0}=0.72$, and $ \{z_{t},t=1,...,T\}$ is independent with $f_{s}^{0}$ and $e_{is}$ for all $i$ and $s$.
 Regime patterns 1-3 are prespecified and are not necessarily Markov processes, thus here we consider regime pattern 4 to evaluate the performance of our method when applied to a Markov state process.

-We study both the unsmoothed algorithm in Section \ref{focs} and the smoothed algorithm in Section \ref{focsDyn}.
-The key difference is that in the E-step, the former uses unsmoothed regime probabilities while the latter uses smoothed regime probabilities.
+We study both the unsmoothed algorithm and the smoothed algorithm.\textbf{\ } The key difference is that in the E-step, the former uses unsmoothed regime probabilities while the latter uses smoothed regime probabilities.
 Both algorithms start from randomly generated initial values of the loadings and iterate between the E-step and the M-step until convergence.
-To search for global maximum of the likelihood function, we generate initial values randomly for many times and take the one with the largest likelihood.
-For other parameters, we set $\sigma ^{2}=1$ , $q_{j}=0.5$\ for $j=1,2$, $\phi _{k}=0.5$ for $k=1,2$, $Q_{11}=0.95$ and $ Q_{22}=0.72$. $Q_{11}$ and $Q_{22}$ are calibrated to regime pattern 1.
-Once we get the estimated regime probabilities and the estimated loadings, $ \tilde{Q}_{11}$ and $\tilde{Q}_{22}$ are estimated by equation (\ref {Qtilde-jk}), and factors are estimated by equations (\ref{fhat-t}) and (\ref {ftilde-t}).
+To search for the global maximum of the likelihood function, we generate initial values randomly for many times and take the one with the largest likelihood.
+For other parameters, we set $\sigma ^{2}=1$, $q_{j}=0.5$\ for $j=1,2$, $\phi _{k}=0.5$ for $k=1,2$, $Q_{11}=0.95$ and $Q_{22}=0.72$. $Q_{11}$ and $Q_{22}$ are calibrated to regime pattern 1.
+Once we get the estimated regime probabilities and the estimated loadings, $\tilde{Q}_{11}$ and $\tilde{Q} _{22}$ are estimated by equation (\ref{Qtilde-jk}), and the factors are estimated by equation (\ref{ftilde-t}).